panther-labs/panther-analysis/README.md

 ## Testing
 Both policies and tests can define unit tests, which can be used to ensure they are performing as expected on test data before pushing them live to a production environment.
 This can help guarantee correctness of code, as well as protect against exceptions and unexpected behavior.
 To run these tests, consider using the `panther_analysis_tool` directly or making use of the `Makefile` provided here.
 For using the `panther_analysis_tool` directly, please refer to the [documentation](https://github.com/panther-labs/panther_analysis_tool).

-The benefit of using this Makefile is that (if run from this directory), it will automatically include the `aws_globals` helper functtions.
+The benefit of using this Makefile is that (if run from this directory), it will automatically include the `aws_globals` helper functions.

 The `make test` target will test all policies and rules in the packs already in this repo, and this functionality can be expanded by modifying the `Makefile`.
 The `make test-single` target takes a single parameter, `pack`, and will test just the contents of that directory.
 Example usage: